jennybc/stat545a-2013-hw06_baik-jon/report/stat545a-2013-hw06_baik-jon.md

 > Sorry for the rotated x-axis labels.
 The labels would overlap otherwise!

-We zoom in to the "No Stopping" plot from the above plot.
+We zoom in to the "No Stopping" plot from the above plot to get a better look.

 <img src="../figures/10_hour-offenses-noStop.svg" style="width: 800px;"/>